The Original Mickey Mouse Club Show

 For the third season, the daily songs, dances, and roll call, were all replaced by the generic We're the Mouseketeers number.
 Following this, shows with guest stars would cut quickly to a Mouseketeer doing a very brief spoken introduction.

 Following the canned openings came the actual guest star performance.
-In the first season, the White and/or Blue teams would form the audience, and occasionally, interact with the guest star.
-During the second and third seasons, the Blue team would usually handle the hosting chores, with Red team members sometimes used to make it look like someone was watching.
+In the first season, the White and/or Blue teams would form the audience, and occasionally interact with the guest star.
+During the second season, the Blue team would handle the hosting chores, with Red team members sometimes used to make it look like someone was watching.
 The "audience" reaction shots were filmed separately from the guest performances, giving them a generic flavor and sometimes leading to continuity goofs.
+During the third season Tuesdays were turned over to cartoons, and the few guests stars appearing did so on Mondays or Wednesdays.

 The Serial and Mousekartoon segments would follow the guest star performance.
 The serial episodes and cartoons were different every day, with no distinctions for day of the week.